NealSnooke/Beferrer/README.md

 # Operation Overview
 The program accepts as input a text file full of raw data uploaded from the tags.

 It processes that data in a number of steps controlled by the command line parameters (described in detail by running the tool with the --help option) to produce .csv files that contain the cleaned and processed data and behaviour categorisation.
+To run the tool use the command java -jar Beferrer.jar <options> where options are specified as required.
+Running java -jar Beferrer --help will provide a list of all optional parameters.

 In addition .gnuplot text files are produced that contain a script and data that can be used by the gnuplot tool (http://www.gnuplot.info) to directly produce graphs.
 The .gnuplot file can be simply provided to the gnuplot command as a parameter and it will produce .eps output that can be viewed in most .pdf viwers.